netguru/coolcal-android/README.md

 ### Workflow
 - Start ticket in Jira
-- Create new branch from staging f.e. feature/JIR-123
+- Create new branch from master f.e. feature/JIR-123
 - Commit often to new feature branch
 - When you finish creating Pull Request and ask for review
-- When review is done merge PR into staging and delete branch
+- When review is done merge PR into master and delete branch
-- QA is testing build from staging branch
+- QA is testing build from master branch
-- At the end of sprint after QA review create PR and merge from staging to master branch.
+- At the end of sprint after QA review create PR and merge from master to production branch.